-14.7.4 Removal of a floor dressing
+19.7.4 Removal of a floor dressing

 An unsightly build-up of polish should be avoided.
-The polish should be removed regularly - the interval between application and removal depends on the wear conditions and the number of polish layers (normally six months in heavy traffic areas).
+The polish should be removed regularly - the interval between application and removal depends on the wear conditions and the number of polish layers (normally six months in heavy traffic areas.)
 Follow the manufacturer's instructions.

-Always follow the Health and Safety guidance provided.
-Regular cleaning is more beneficial to the floor covering and more cost-effective than occasional heavy cleaning.
+2. Regular cleaning is more beneficial to the floorcovering and more cost-effective than occasional heavy cleaning.